wernerz00/A3Wasteland_Stratis_1.2/README.md

-# A3Wasteland Stratos
+A3Wasteland Stratis

-Original Stratis author Cre4mPie
+Original map author Cre4mPie

 Edits and other by wernerz, RV